OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 # Setting Up for Remote Access to ORI Labs

-Revised 2021-11-24 kb5mu
+Revised 2022-01-07 kb5mu

-Note: the Little Rock lab is not yet online at this time.
+Note: the Little Rock lab is not yet available for general use at this time.

 * [Description of the Network](#description-of-the-network)
 * [Ways to Access the Private LAN](#ways-to-access-the-private-lan)